This page uses javascript to help render elements, if you have problems please enable javascript.

 How will the Middle Class Scholarship be affected if I receive a scholarship?

-MCS 2.0 is subject to adjustments during the award year; any changes to the above MCS formula may result in an MCS award amount adjustment.
+MCS 2.0 is subject to adjustments during the award year; any changes to the MCS formula may result in an MCS award amount adjustment.
 Any additional financial aid offers received may result in reductions or loss of MCS eligibility, including but not limited to scholarships, state/federal grants, stipends, tuition/fee waivers, emergency and basic needs grants etc.

 Per California Student Aid Commission (CSAC), a recalculation of the MCS will need to be done which may lead to a reduction of the MCS grant.
-It may take a few weeks to see the updated MCS reflected on your financial aid account.
+It may take a few weeks to see the updated MCS award reflected on your financial aid account.

 How do I know if I'm protected from being disenrolled from my classes when I have a payment deadline approaching?